facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 [Download the icons file ](Assets/icons.zip) to get the icons for the tutorial.
 Uncompress the file, create a folder named Images in the project and drag all the icons to the Images folder in Visual Studio project window.

-After that, add the following code to the LandingPage.xaml file.
+After that, add the following code to the _LandingPage.xaml_ file below the StackPanel element.
 This adds an icon and Text for _Selecting Friends_.
 Additionally, it wires up the tap event on the _Select Friends_ TextBlock via an event handler named friendSelectorTextBlockHandler.

     <Border Grid.Row="1" HorizontalAlignment="Center" CornerRadius="10" Background="#FF2A2F91" Margin="0,20,0,0">